tekichan/sdui4j/README.md

 - User-Friendly Interface: Intuitive GUI for seamless interaction with the text-to-image and image-to-image conversion processes.
 - Java-Based Implementation: Built entirely in Java, ensuring platform independence and ease of deployment.
 - Utilization of JavaFX: Utilizes JavaFX for creating modern and intuitive user interfaces.
-- Integration with RESTful APIs: Incorporates RESTful APIs for efficient communication and data exchange.

 ## Getting Started